w601sxs/sm_studio_provisioning/README.md

 ### Provision SageMaker Studio Domain

-4. Go to **AWS Console / Service Catalog / Products**.
+1. Go to **AWS Console / Service Catalog / Products**.
 Launch the **SageMaker Studio** product.

 ![Alt Step 1](assets/step1.jpg?raw=true "Step 1")

-5. Provide a name for the product, your VPC and subenet IDs used for SageMaker communication and hit the Launch Product button
+2. Provide a name for the product, your VPC and subenet IDs used for SageMaker communication and hit the **Launch Product** button

 ![Alt Step 2](assets/step2.jpg?raw=true "Step 2")

+### Provisiion SageMaker User Profiles

-5. Get the domain-id of your newly created SageMaker Domain.
-Go to the SageMaker Console, and hit on SageMaker studio on the left pane.
+1. Go to the SageMaker Console and navigate to **SageMaker Studio** on the left pane.
+Get the domain-id of your newly created SageMaker Domain.

 ![Alt Step 3](assets/step3.jpg?raw=true "Step 3")

-6. To provision a user profile, go to service catalog and launch the **SageMaker User Profile** product.
+2. To provision a user profile, go to service catalog and launch the **SageMaker User Profile** product.

 ![Alt Step 4](assets/step4.jpg?raw=true "Step 4")

-7. Provide the Studio User Profile name along with the SageMaker domain ID in the parameters section.
-Then hit the Product Launch button.
+3. Provide the Studio User Profile name along with the SageMaker domain ID in the parameters section.
+Then hit the **Launch Product** button.

 ![Alt Step 5](assets/step5.jpg?raw=true "Step 5")